 We work very closely with our local and regional universities in advising and curriculum planning; these schools include those in Washington, Idaho, Oregon and Montana.
 This does not eliminate student applicants from outside this region, but those students from within the region may be given priority in the selection process in an effort to support these schools and our community.

-Medical Laboratory Scientists have at minimum a bachelor’s degree.
-Medical Laboratory Technicians at minimum have an associate’s degree or technical certificate.
-Some institutions and/or states limit the type of testing MLTs can perform.
-Generally, a MLS performs more highly complex testing requiring interpretations and correlation of data, as well as more intense trouble-shooting processes.
+Medical Laboratory Scientists have, at minimum, a bachelor’s degree.
+Medical Laboratory Technicians have, at minimum, an associate’s degree or technical certificate.
+Some institutions or states limit the type of testing MLTs can perform.
+Generally, a MLS performs more highly-complex testing, requiring interpretations and correlation of data, as well as more-intense trouble-shooting processes.

 No, these are all titles given to scientists who work in medical laboratories.
 In 2009, the two major national certifying agencies (ASCP and NCA) joined as one under the ASCP Board of Certification, thus combining titles of laboratory scientists/technologists.
 Now the official title from ASCP is Medical Laboratory Scientist (MLS).
 In 2012 our school’s name changed to Providence Sacred Heart Medical Center School of Medical Laboratory Science to help mainstream the terminology associated with our profession.